waveform80/picamera/docs/fov.rst

 ----------------

 The Pi's camera module is basically a mobile phone camera module.
-Mobile phone digital cameras differ from larger, more expensive, camerals (`DSLRs`_) in a few respects.
+Mobile phone digital cameras differ from larger, more expensive, cameras (`DSLRs`_) in a few respects.
 The most important of these, for understanding the Pi's camera, is that many mobile cameras (including the Pi's camera module) use a `rolling shutter`_ to capture images.
 When the camera needs to capture an image, it reads out pixels from the sensor a row at a time rather than capturing all pixel values at once.

-In fact, the "global shutter" on DSLRs typically also read out pixels a row at a time.
+In fact, the "global shutter" on DSLRs typically also reads out pixels a row at a time.
 The major difference is that a DSLR will have a physical shutter that covers the sensor.
 Hence in a DSLR the procedure for capturing an image is to open the shutter, letting the sensor "view" the scene, close the shutter, then